 The mines in the south west of England were becoming depleted and families were moving en mass to other areas to find work.
 Some moved to the north of England others took their chance overseas.

-The Corn Laws forced the price of bread ever upwards and in Ireland, the horror of the potato famine gave people no choice but to leave and start over again somewhere else.
+In Britain the cursed Corn Laws forced the price of bread ever upwards and in Ireland, the horror of the potato famine gave people no choice but to leave and start over again somewhere else.